agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 ![RSL phonology [@Plaskovitskaya:2018]](RSL-phonology-plaskovitskaya-2018-model.pdf)

   * **major problem with @Plaskovitskaya:2018: words vs. segments**
+  * having amended Plaskovitskaya's original annotation scheme on the basis of the intermediate results, we have isolated 515 segments---rather than words---on which to run the MCA.
   * we propose that Plaskovitskaya's [-@Plaskovitskaya:2018] analysis can be simplified further

 ![Revised model](RSL-phonology-model-revised.pdf)